 (A) Collecting, assembling, organizing, evaluating, and classifying existing geospatial and non-geospatial data and performing necessary basic research, conversions, and integration to provide a common database for governmental planning and geospatial analyses by state agencies;

 (B) Planning, coordinating, and maintaining a comprehensive, shared statewide planning and geographic information system and associated geospatial database.
 The office shall be the lead agency responsible for coordinating the maintenance of the multi-agency, statewide planning and geographic information system and coordinating, collecting, integrating, and disseminating geospatial data sets that are used to support a variety of state agency applications and other spatial data analyses to enhance decision-making.
 The office shall promote and encourage free and open data sharing among and between all government agencies.
 To ensure the maintenance of a comprehensive, accurate, up-to-date geospatial data resource that can be drawn upon for decision-making related to essential public policy issues such as land use planning, resource management, homeland security, and the overall health, safety, and well-being of Hawaii's citizens, and to avoid redundant data development efforts, state agencies shall provide to the shared system either their respective geospatial databases or, at a minimum, especially in cases of secure or confidential data sets that cannot be shared or must be restricted, metadata describing existing geospatial data.
-In cases where agencies provide restricted data, the office of planning shall ensure the security of that data; and
+In cases where agencies provide restricted data, the office of planning and sustainable development shall ensure the security of that data; and

 (C) Maintaining a centralized depository of state and national planning references;

 (5) Land use planning.
-Developing and presenting the position of the State in all boundary change petitions and proceedings before the land use commission, assisting state agencies in the development and submittal of petitions for land use district boundary amendments, and conducting periodic reviews of the classification and districting of all lands in the State, as specified in chapter 205;
+Developing and presenting the position of the State in all boundary change petitions and proceedings before the land use commission, and assisting state agencies in the development and submittal of petitions for land use district boundary amendments, and conducting reviews of the classification and districting of all lands in the State, as specified in chapter 205;

 (6) Coastal and ocean policy management, and sea level rise adaptation coordination.
 Carrying out the lead agency responsibilities for the Hawaii coastal zone management program, as specified in chapter 205A.
 Also: